AliLRS/RISC-V_Microprogrammed/README.md

 <!-- DATA PATH DESCRIPTION -->
 <h3 id="data_path">Data path:</h3>
-<p>Multi-cycle data paths break up instructions into separate steps.
+<p align="justify">Multi-cycle data paths break up instructions into separate steps.
 The steps based on the executing instruction, are as follows:</p>
 <p></p>
-<p>Therefore the data path consists of a Register File, ALU, Extend unit, several multiplexers for picking up the input of other units, and 5 Nonarchitectural registers to hold the results of each step:</p>
+<p align="justify">Therefore the data path consists of a Register File, ALU, Extend unit, several multiplexers for picking up the input of other units, and 5 Nonarchitectural registers to hold the results of each step:</p>
 <p align="center">
   <img src="imgs/dataPath.png" alt="data path module img" width="752px" height="252px">
 </p>
-<p>Each functional unit can be used more than once in an instruction, as long as it is used in different clock cycles.</p>
+<p align="justify">Each functional unit can be used more than once in an instruction, as long as it is used in different clock cycles.</p>
+<p align="justify">For more information about the multi-cycle data path, please refer to Section 7.4.1 of the book "Digital Design and Computer Architecture: RISC-V Edition".</p>
 <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png" alt="a line" height="10" >

 <!-- CONTROLLER DESCRIPTION -->